maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 A__fixed__hide-> keyword order is not relevant, set A as a fixed point and hide it.

 -special keyword `novalue`
-The GeoGebraobject value should not be set, this keyword is helpful, if you just want to hide or show something, see "multiple keywords"
+The GeoGebra object value should not be set, this keyword is helpful, if you just want to hide or show something, see "multiple keywords"

 set="A__hide__novalue"->hide A, but do not set A